buzzqw/TUS/OBSS/markdown-separati/en/16-feats.md

 The character retains their Traits, personality, Feats (but the new form may not allow them to use them) and mental characteristics.

-If the creature possesses a skill that the character also possesses and the creature's bonus is higher than the character's, then use the creature's bonus instead of your own.
+If the creature possesses a skill that the character also possesses and the creature' \*\*s bonus is higher than the character' \*\*s, then use the creature' \*\*s bonus instead of your own.
 If the creature possesses additional actions or lair actions, the character cannot use them.

 Any action that requires hands is limited to the capabilities of your new form.
-The transformation does not interrupt the character's concentration on a spell they have already cast and does not prevent them from performing actions that are part of an already cast spell, such as Call Lightning.
+The transformation does not interrupt the character' \*\*s concentration on a spell they have already cast and does not prevent them from performing actions that are part of an already cast spell, such as Call Lightning.

 Attack forms are always those of the creature.